luxocrates/viciious/README.md

 ## Limitations

 See [limitations](limitations.md) document.
 TL;DR: Viciious emulates a PAL Commodore 64 in real-time, and makes some attempts to be cycle-accurate, but isn’t.
-It emulates a tape deck but no disk drive, and offers direct-injection of programs into memory for quick loading.
-All the major hardware components are present, but some features, like sound filtering, are absent.
+It emulates a tape deck but no disk drive, and offers direct-injection of program files into memory for quick loading.
+All the major hardware components are present (and the CPU emulation covers all opcodes and quasi-ops), but some features, like sound filtering, are absent.
 Its compatibility isn’t 100%, partly for the above reasons, and partly because of bugs.
 It _can_ run in real-time on mobile, but the UI is unsuitable.

  Don’t expect snapshot files to be interchangeable between versions pre v1.0.0.

 ## Building and Running

-The pre-built `dist/web-prod/viciious.html` file is all you’ll need to get the emulator running.
+The [live demo](https://luxocrates.github.io/viciious/) is a fully-functioning build of the emulator sources.
 You can ignore this section unless you want to make changes, or run the emulator within your command line.

 For all of the builds below, first [install Node.js](https://nodejs.org/en/download/) if you don’t have it.